 - Military Plates: for a variety of military, and former military drivers

 Kansas has several types of plates available for older vehicles.

 - Antique plates are for vehicles that are at least 35 years old.
 Owners may opt to use the original model-year Kansas plate, as long as the plate is in good condition.
-Either way, the one-time plate fee is $40, payable at your local county treasurer's office.
 Read the state law concerning these plates for more detailed information.

-- Special-interest plates are for vehicles that are at least 20 years old and have not undergone significant modification from the manufacturer's specifications.
+- Special-interest plates are for vehicles that are more than 20 years old and have not undergone significant modification from the manufacturer's specifications.
 You can make safety changes for better operability and to meet modern safety standards.

 - Street-rod plates are for vehicles made before 1949 that have undergone changes.

 Special-interest or street-rod vehicle owners must own another vehicle with a standard registration that is used for everyday transportation.

 The Kansas Department of Revenue (DOR) requires you to return their license plates after relocating to another state or selling your vehicle in order to receive a registration refund and remove your name from the vehicle records.

 To apply for a refund, contact your the local county treasurer's office where the vehicle was registered.
 You'll typically need to provide them with the old license plate, registration receipt and your Social Security number.
 Depending on the specific county office procedures, you may have the option of mailing in your refund request or visiting the KS DOR in person.Other Topics in This Section